Cecilia Parker

-Early life and career
+Early life

 Cecilia Parker was born in Fort William, Ontario, Canada on April 26, 1914, to parents Naudy Anna and Thomas J. Parker.
-Her father was from England, where he had served in the British Army.
-The family moved to Los Angeles, California when she was a child, and Parker graduated from Immaculate Heart High School in 1931.
+When World War I began, she went with her parents to England, and he joined the British Army.
+After the war ended, the family returned to Fort William, where they remained until she was 9 years old.
+Then they moved to Los Angeles, California.
+She graduated from Immaculate Heart High School in 1931.
 Parker was selected from among a group of extras to attend the Fox Film studio training school for younger players.
+By March 1934 her parents had separated.
+Parker's income provided the sole support as she and her mother lived "in an unassuming flat".

+Career

-Soon she was selected to play opposite George O'Brien in The Rainbow Trail (1932).
+Parker worked in films as an extra and did bit parts until at one point a casting directer singled her out from a group of extras for a screen test.
+As a result, her first film role was opposite George O'Brien in The Rainbow Trail (1932).
 The Rainbow Trail, written by Zane Grey, was the novelist's sequel to Riders of the Purple Sage.
+That film was followed by Mystery Ranch (1932), in which she again appeared with O'Brien.
 Parker starred with Tom Tyler and Carmelita Geraghty in a 1932–1933 movie serial produced by Universal Pictures entitled Jungle Mystery.
 In July 1933, she was chosen to play the heroine in the Ken Maynard western, The Trail Drive (1933).
 That same year, she was John Wayne's leading lady in one of the first singing cowboy movies, Riders of Destiny, and also appeared in Rainbow Ranch.
+Another serial in which she appeared was The Lost Jungle (1934).

-After playing the sister of Greta Garbo in 1934's The Painted Veil, Parker signed a seven-year contract with Metro-Goldwyn-Mayer.
+After playing the sister of Greta Garbo in 1934's The Painted Veil, Parker signed a long-term contract with Metro-Goldwyn-Mayer.
 The studio wanted a blonde who resembled Garbo as a young girl.
 Her new contract called for a starting salary of a week and scaled up to $1,000 a week for the seventh year.

 In November 1935, Parker purchased a new home in Beverly Hills, California.
 The following year she joined the ballet school of Dave Gould at MGM, along with Maureen O'Sullivan.
 By the fall of 1936, Parker was studying singing.